Isiah Kiner-Falefa Player Props: Yankees vs. Rangers

-The New York Yankees, including Isiah Kiner-Falefa and his .429 slugging percentage in past 10 games, including one extra-base hit but no home run), battle starting pitcher Dane Dunning and the Texas Rangers at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa (.318 batting average in his past 10 games), take on starter Jon Gray and the Texas Rangers at Yankee Stadium, Saturday at 4:05 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Mariners.
+He strung together two hits (going 2-for-4) in his last appearance against the Rangers.

 Isiah Kiner-Falefa Game Info & Props vs. the Rangers